-- 23.6.
-Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using Ladysmith Federation's child protection procedures as set out in this policy.
-Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted. - 23.7.
+Any concerns, disclosures or allegations of peer on peer abuse in any form should be referred to the DSL using Ladysmith Infant and Nursery School's child protection procedures as set out in this policy.
+Where a concern regarding peer on peer abuse has been disclosed to the DSL(s), advice and guidance will be sought from MASH and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted.

 Working with external agencies the school will respond to the unacceptable behaviour.
 If a pupil's behaviour negatively impacts on the safety and welfare of other pupils then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.

-24. Youth produced sexual imagery (sexting) 9
+24. Youth produced sexual imagery (sexting)13

-- 24.1.
 The practice of children sharing images and videos via text message, email, social media or mobile messaging apps has become commonplace.
 However, this online technology has also given children the opportunity to produce and distribute sexual imagery in the form of photos and videos.
-Such imagery involving anyone under the age of 18 is illegal. - 24.2.
-Youth produced sexual imagery refers to both images and videos where; - 24.2.1.
-A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18. - 24.2.2.
-A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - 24.2.3.
-A person under the age if 18 is in possession of sexual imagery created by another person under the age of 18. - 24.3.
-All incidents of this nature should be treated as a safeguarding concern and in line with the UKCCIS guidance 'Sexting in schools and colleges: responding to incidents and safeguarding young people' 10. - 24.4.
-Cases where sexual imagery of people under 18 has been shared by adults and where sexual imagery of a person of any age has been shared by an adult to a child is child sexual abuse and should be responded to accordingly. - 24.5.
+Such imagery involving anyone under the age of 18 is illegal.

+Youth produced sexual imagery refers to both images and videos where;

+- A person under the age of 18 creates and shares sexual imagery of themselves with a peer under the age of 18. - A person under the age of 18 shares sexual imagery created by another person under the age of 18 with a peer under the age of 18 or an adult. - A person under the age if 18 is in possession of sexual imagery created by another person under the age of 18.

+All incidents of this nature should be treated as a safeguarding concern and in line with the UKCCIS guidance 'Sexting in schools and colleges: responding to incidents and safeguarding young people' 14.

+Cases where sexual imagery of people under 18 has been shared by adults and where sexual imagery of a person of any age has been shared by an adult to a child is child sexual abuse and should be responded to accordingly.

 If a member of staff becomes aware of an incident involving youth produced sexual imagery they should follow the child protection procedures and refer to the DSL as soon as possible.
 The member of staff should confiscate the device involved and set it to flight mode or, if this is not possible, turn it off.
-Staff should not view, copy or print the youth produced sexual imagery. - 24.6.
+Staff should not view, copy or print the youth produced sexual imagery.

 The DSL should hold an initial review meeting with appropriate school staff and subsequent interviews with the children involved (if appropriate).
 Parents should be informed at an early stage and involved in the process unless there is reason to believe that involving parents would put the child at risk of harm.
-At any point in the process if there is concern a young person has been harmed or is at risk of harm a referral should be made to MASH or the Police as appropriate. - 24.7.
-Immediate referral at the initial review stage should be made to MASH/Police if; - 24.7.1.
-The incident involves an adult; - 24.7.2.
-There is good reason to believe that a young person has been coerced, blackmailed or groomed or if there are concerns about their capacity to consent (for example, owing to special education needs); - 24.7.3.
-What you know about the imagery suggests the content depicts sexual acts which are unusual for the child's development stage or are violent; - 24.7.4.
-The imagery involves sexual acts; - 24.7.5.
-The imagery involves anyone aged 12 or under;
+At any point in the process if there is concern a young person has been harmed or is at risk of harm a referral should be made to MASH or the Police as appropriate.

-9 Youth refers to anyone under the age of 18.
+13 Youth refers to anyone under the age of 18